 Significance

-Genome-wide association studies (GWAS) have unveiled thousands of single nucleotide polymorphisms (SNPs) that are statistically significant with disease phenotypes from case-control studies at a rapid rate [re].
+Genome-wide association studies (GWAS) have unveiled thousands of single nucleotide polymorphisms (SNPs) that have statistically significant associations with disease phenotypes[re].
 Recent functional studies such as Encyclopedia of DNA Elements (ENCODE) and expression Quantitative Trait Loci (eQTL) indicated that these SNP regions are indeed functionally related to complex diseases and disease comorbidity [ref].
 However, these SNPs collectively only explain a small proportion of heritability [ref].
-Several factors may cause the missing heritability, among which is these studies only concentrates on identifying the effects of single SNPs while ignoring their genetic interactions due to insufficient power to detect them from vast number of combinations up to trillion scales [ref].
-As a result, each SNP only has a small effect size and fail to explain the heritability even with their additive effects.
+The small proportion of heritability explained by previous studies utilizing individual SNPs could be due to the methodological limitations of these studies which ignore genetic interactions due to insufficient power to detect them from the vast number of combinations [ref].
+As a result, each SNP only has a small effect size and fails to explain a substantial proportion of heritability, even with their additive effects.

-The continued treating each SNPs independently for the disease physiology makes the current GWAS results almost useless for translation to health care because effect of each SNP is almost neglectable, thus unable to predict any disease and its progression [ref].
+The current methodology makes GWAS results almost useless for translation to health care because the effect of each SNP is nearly neglectable and therefore unable to predict any disease and its progression [ref].
 If these SNPs indeed cause the disease, they should converge some points at the biological systems and finally perturb the human physiology to a disease state.
 Therefore, our objective is to identify common or cooperative mechanisms among distantly located, genetically independent SNPs for the same or comorbid diseases.
-Although some studies have implied or reported a few shared or linked mechanisms for complex diseases [ref] and comorbid diseases [ref], the comprehensive picture of biological perturbation mechanisms by SNPs for complex diseases and their comorbidities remains vague.
+Although some studies have implied or reported a few shared or linked mechanisms for complex diseases [ref] and comorbid diseases [ref], the comprehensive picture of biological perturbation mechanisms of SNPs for complex diseases and their comorbidities remains vague.
 We hypothesize that multiple factors analysis (MFA) of ENCODE data can unveil the cooperative and epistatic mechanisms of SNPs underlying the same or comorbid complex diseases.
-The rationale for this hypothesis lies in that causal SNPs should perturb some key factors critical to a disease or comorbid diseases, which drive detectable changes of biological entities at multiple related scales, which can be observed by a variety of assays.
-Specifically, we will integrate the abundant, multiple-scale functional data about DNAs in ENCODE repository by balancing the effects from multiple scales and handling many missing assays.
-We will develop an algorithm that combines the advantages of statistical method of MFA and classic machine learning techniques to mining the data buried in such a comprehensive data-driven project.
-This method would allow discovery biological mechanisms within the big data for complex disease and comorbidity.
+We believe causal SNPs perturb critical factors of a disease or comorbid diseases, which in turn drive assay detectable changes of biological entities at multiple related scales.
+Specifically, we will integrate the abundant, multiple-scale functional data in the ENCODE repository by balancing the effects from multiple scales and carefully handling many missing assays.
+We will develop an algorithm that combines the advantages of MFA and classic machine learning techniques to mine the data buried in such a comprehensive data-driven project.
+This method will allow discovery of biological mechanisms within big data for complex diseases and comorbidities.